Samantha Soule: Film and television

-Soule appears in films including No Retreat, How We Got Away with It, and The Irishman―which stars Robert Deniro, is directed by Martin Scorsese.
+Soule appears in films including No Retreat, How We Got Away with It, and The Irishman―which stars Robert De Niro and is directed by Martin Scorsese.
 The Irishman is considered "one of his best films".

 Soule's appearances on television include Nurse Jackie, The Blacklist, and Law & Order: Special Victims Unit.
 She appears in the miniseries The Queen's Gambit as Miss Jean Blake, in Tales of the City as Inka, and in the Netflix series Godless as Charlotte Temple.
-Godless, produced by Steven Soderbergh, is a Western that focusses on the women's experience.
+Godless, produced by Steven Soderbergh, is a Western that focuses on women's experiences.

 As a film director, Soule's films include Birdwatching and Midday Black Midnight Blue.
 She also stars in, and wrote the screenplay for Midday Black Midnight Blue, which was nominated for Best Screenplay Award at the 2021 Anchorage International Film Festival.
 The film is described as "an intimate and stirring portrait of souls struggling through grief in order to at last discover something resembling solace."